nguyennguyenbk04/finance-bi/README.md

 ## 2. Project Goals & Key Features

--   **Real-time Change Data Capture (CDC):** Automatically capture every change (INSERT, UPDATE, DELETE) from the MySQL database without altering the original application's logic.
--   **Multi-table Financial Data Processing:** Handle complex financial schemas including transactions, users, cards, MCC codes, and fraud labels.
--   **Stateful Stream Processing:** Apply complex financial analytics logic that requires maintaining state across different micro-batches of data.
--   **Lakehouse Architecture on Object Storage:** Utilize Delta Lake on MinIO to combine the cost-effective flexibility of a Data Lake with the reliability and performance of a Data Warehouse for financial data.
--   **Fully Containerized Environment:** The entire system is defined and orchestrated using Docker, ensuring consistency and ease of deployment across any environment (local, on-premise, cloud).
--   **Scalable by Design:** The architecture is built on components like Kafka and Spark, allowing it to scale out to handle larger financial data volumes in the future.
+This project is designed to enable real-time analytics for financial data by implementing **Change Data Capture (CDC)** to automatically capture INSERTs, UPDATEs, and DELETEs from the **MySQL** source without changing application code.
+It supports multi-table financial processing for complex schemas such as transactions, users, cards, MCC codes, and fraud labels, and it applies **stateful stream processing** so analytics logic can maintain context across micro-batches.
+The platform follows a lakehouse pattern on object storage (**Delta Lake** on **MinIO**) to combine the flexibility of a data lake with the reliability and performance of a data warehouse.
+All services are fully containerized with **Docker** and **Docker Compose** for consistent deployments, and the architecture is designed to scale using **Kafka** and **Spark** to handle larger data volumes as needed.

 ## 3. Architecture Diagram